 HISTORY OF THE SUMMER OF LOVE — 1967: SEX, DRUGS, AND ROCK & ROLL

-The Summer of Love was fifty years ago, the summer of 1967, with its epicenter in San Francisco’s Haight-Ashbury neighborhood.
+The Summer of Love was fifty-five years ago, the Summer of 1967, with its epicenter in San Francisco’s Haight-Ashbury neighborhood.
 It was a summer of sex, drugs, and rock & roll.
-Both San Francisco and Liverpool will be celebrating it this summer.
+Both San Francisco and Liverpool celebrated 30-year anniversaries in 1997.
 While not limited to San Francisco — New York and London were involved — no other city but San Francisco attracted almost 100,000 young people who converged on the Haight-Ashbury neighborhood near San Francisco’s Golden Gate Park.
-This mood was captured at the time by the hit single by Scott McKenzie “San Francisco” with its lyric:
+This mood was captured at the time by the hit single by Scott McKenzie, “San Francisco (Be Sure to Wear Some Flowers in Your Hair),” with its lyric:

 America had seen a couple of post-WWII counter-culture movements that later became mainstreamed: Jazz, and the Bohemians, the Beat Generation, or what were called beatniks.
 The first focused on music, the second on literature.
 The Summer of Love saw this and more personified in “hippies.”

 The hippie movement was different in that it encompassed not just music and literature but also art, fashion, liberal politics, sexual liberation, weed, psychedelics, Eastern philosophy & spirituality, naturalism, ecology, organics, communes, long hair, and youth.

 It was also characterized by what they opposed: the Vietnam War, Nuclear weapons, the Establishment, Middle-class values, and orthodoxy.
 This was usually articulated by concepts of peace, love, freedom, and flower power.